-For the minimum temperature, the same trends were observed as for the maximum temperature.
-Table 10 presents the RMSE results for lasso and SWR for the minimum temperature.
-The RMSE varies from 1.8 (Seven Islands in July) to 5.67 (Sherbrook in January) for SWR and from 1.79 (Seven Islands in July) to 5.58 (Sherbrook in January) for lasso.
-Table 10 indicates that lasso performs better in terms of the RMSE for all stations and throughout all months.
-In addition, Table 11 presents the R2 results for the minimum temperature for lasso and SWR.
-The R2 values vary from 0.48 (Seven Islands in July) to 0.72 (Seven Islands in March) for SWR and from 0.49 (Seven Islands in July) to 0.73 (Seven Islands in March) for lasso.
-The improvement achieved by lasso is clearly shown in Figure 8, which presents R^2 for both lasso and SWR for the minimum temperature at the Bagotville station; the R2 values obtained by lasso are higher than those found with SWR.
-Figure 9 shows the difference between the R^2 values found with SWR and those found with lasso for the minimum temperature at the Maniwaki Airport station, emphasizing the improvement in the selection achieved by lasso in terms of R^2 .
-Thus, lasso performed well in all cases and for all stations.
+[46] For the minimum temperature, the same trends were observed as for the maximum temperature.
+Table 10 presents the RMSE results for LASSO and SWR for the minimum temperature.
+The RMSE varies from 1.8 (Seven Islands in July) to 5.67 (Sherbrook in January) for SWR and from 1.79 (Seven Islands in July) to 5.58 (Sherbrook in January) for LASSO.
+Table 10 indicates that LASSO performs better in terms of the RMSE for all stations and throughout all months.
+In addition, Table 11 presents the R2 results for the minimum temperature for LASSO and SWR.
+The R2 values vary from 0.48 (Seven Islands in July) to 0.72 (Seven Islands in March) for SWR and from 0.49 (Seven Islands in July) to 0.73 (Seven Islands in March) for LASSO.
+The improvement achieved by LASSO is clearly shown in Figure 5, which presents R2 for both LASSO and SWR for the minimum temperature at the Bagotville and the Maniwaki Airport stations; the R2 values obtained by LASSO are higher than those found with SWR which emphasizes the improvement in the selection achieved by LASSO in terms of R2.
+Thus, LASSO performed well in all cases and for all stations.

-6. Discussion and conclusions
+6. Discussion and Conclusions

-Despite the positive features of the SWR method, the lasso technique performed better with the data set employed herein for selecting predictors for downscaling of the maximum and minimum temperature data issued from 9 stations located in eastern Canada near the Gulf of St. Lawrence.
-Some limitations of SWR are overcome by lasso.
+[47] Despite the positive features of the SWR method, the LASSO technique performed better with the data set employed herein for selecting predictors for downscaling of the maximum and minimum temperature data issued from 9 stations located in eastern Canada near the Gulf of St. Lawrence.
+Some limitations of SWR are overcome by LASSO.
 SWR is based only on correlations and uses only one model throughout treatment of the whole data set.
 Hence, if the model does not perform well, the selection may not be optimal.
 Furthermore, with SWR, if a variable has already been eliminated, it cannot be reintroduced to the model, even if it becomes significant.
-SWR is considered as a highly instable method because the selection can vary strongly if the data are changed even slightly.
+SWR is considered as a highly